go-gorm/gorm.io/pages/gen/database_to_structs.md

 ## Global Generating Options

-Gen has some default options could be setup in the `gen.Config`, here is the sample:
+Gen has some global options could be setup in the `gen.Config`, here is the list:

 ```go
 g := gen.NewGenerator(gen.Config{